-Today the Internet is an open place where all bits are created equal.
+The Internet of today is an open place where all bits are created equal.
 To Internet Service Providers (ISPs) there is no discrimination between my cat video and your email.
-No matter where the data originates or terminates, and no matter what that data is, it is all treated equally by law.
+No matter where the data originates or terminates, and no matter what that data is, it is all treated equally by FCC Regulations.

 It is a place where the company that connects you to it has no influence on what you do with that connection.
 Here a start-up can take on the entrenched and win by just being better.
 Innovation rules all, and it flourishes.

-The Federal Communications Commission (FCC) is considering a change to the rules that would allow ISPs to “prioritize” bits into “fast lanes” or “slow lanes” for almost any reason, like where those bits are going, or where they came from, or what those bits say or do.
+The Federal Communications Commission (FCC) is considering removing Net Neutrality - the rules which prevent ISPs from "prioritizing" bits into "fast lanes" or "slow lanes" for almost any reason, like where those bits are going, or where they came from, or what those bits say or do.
 They have decided to give this new proposal the confusing name "Restoring Internet Freedom," when it is actually doing the opposite.

-This would not be the Internet you know.
+This could change the Internet you know.
 It could be a place where authors, artists, businesses - the creators of the Internet - would outshine others not solely for their brilliance but in addition to how much they could afford to pay to be served fast.
-Users, readers, and customers - the consumers of the Internet - could face arbitrary upcharges for faster access to particular sites, services, or entire protocols.
+Users, readers and customers - the consumers of the Internet - could face arbitrary upcharges for faster access to particular sites, services, or entire protocols.
 Imagine being forced to pay your ISP more for a secure connection to this website.

-The FCC is the body capable of making this change and until September 10th, 2014 they’re accepting public comment on what they should do.
-Tell them what you think!
+The FCC is the body capable of making this change and until July 17, 2017, they're accepting public comment on the issue.
+Make your voice heard!

 Fill out the guided form at dearfcc.org

-File your comment directly on fcc.gov: Proceeding 14-28: Protecting and Promoting the Open Internet
+File your comment directly on fcc.gov: Docket 17-108: Restoring Internet Freedom

 When contacting the FCC remember that being polite, honest, and respectful will be most effective.
 Don't be a troll.